-The second Phase will be held at the 2022 SME Annual Conference and Expo in Salt Lake City, Utah.
+The second Phase will be held at the 2024 SME Annual Conference and Expo in Phoenix, AZ.
 The competing teams will be given a problem expanding upon the first Phase problem.
-The teams will have a set amount of time to evaluate the problem, formulate a solution, provide for alternative solutions, and prepare an oral presentation of their design.
-This evaluation will be given orally to the group of judges drawn from industry who also evaluated the first round solution submissions.
+The teams will have a set amount of time to evaluate the problem, formulate a solution, provide alternative solutions, and prepare an oral presentation of their design.
+This evaluation will be given orally to the group of judges drawn from industry who also evaluated the first-round solution submissions.
 The second Phase score will then be combined with the first Phase score to select the first, second, and third place finishers.